foxx/foxx.github.io/_posts/2014-05-23-dropbox-is-an-expensive-and-dangerous-mistake.markdown

 This approach also requires you to classify files as either sensitive or unsensitive, requiring each file to be reviewed and still susceptable to human error.
 For example, nudity accidently slipping through the net in your photo albums imported from a camera.
 Or forgetting to remove a file permently after it was accidently uploaded.

-### DropBox is fundementally unsafe

-The concept of storing unencrypted data in the cloud is not just a potentially expensive mistake, it's also a dangerous one that is changing our perception of privacy.
-You shouldn't need to give up security for the sake of durability or accessibility.

 ### Client side encryption should be standard